Olamidun/airtime_sender/sender/index.md

 ![Simulator Page](/sender/africastalking.png)

-Since I am a Nigerian, I will choose Nigeria and enter my phone number after which I will press launch and I will be redirected to this page:
+I will choose Nigeria and enter my Nigerian phone number after which I will press the launch button and I will be redirected to this page:

 ![USSD Homepage](/sender/ussd-homepage.png)